 Now, for the real reason you’re here—the beach!
 The afternoon is the perfect time to visit Huntington Beach—the sun is out, the waves are big, and the atmosphere is buzzing with excitement.

 Huntington Beach is not a “relaxing” beach, per se.
 The majority of people visiting Huntington are here for water sports!
+In fact, Huntington Beach is one of the best places to learn how to surf.
 However, if you’re someone who likes to tan & read on the beach, Huntington City Beach is well-maintained and a great spot for laying out in the sun.

 In fact, Huntington City Beach is the location of the Vans US Open of Surfing—the largest surfing competition in the world!
 If you’re lucky enough to visit during this time, you’ll be able to watch the surfing competition, which is always tons of fun.